fhh23/Density-of-Parcels-in-Imagery-Data/README.md

 ## 6. Results and Further Considerations

-In order to solve this problem I did a spatial join between the geometries of parcels found in a certain map view and the geometry of the state of interest in that view.
+In order to solve this problem I did a spatial join between the geometries of parcels and the geometry of the state of interest in a certain map view.
 In order to speed up this spatial join, I created an index on the tile map system geometries.
 An index helps because instead of looping through every element in the parcels table during a join sequentially, the query will instead loop through elements based on geometries that are next to each other.
 A GiST (Generalized Search Trees) index was used, as this is a natural way of grouping map tiles with a 2D relation to each other.
-Making sure the index was actually being used was a challenge, and the approach which worked best was to "flatten" the query as much as possible to the ST_Intersects call wasn't nested.
+Making sure the index was actually being used was a challenge, and the approach which worked best was to "flatten" the query as much as possible so the ST_Intersects call wasn't nested.

 There are some areas of potential further improvement.
 1. The ST_Intersection call between the map view bounding box and the state geometry is slow.
 Case statements to quickly resolve the case where the bounding box is completely within or completely outside the state could speed this up.